dylanfesta/HawkesSimulator.jl/docs/src/plasticty_STDP.md

 ````

 Now I define a population of input neurons using this input protocol.
-The not that the Population object includes the weight matrix and the
+The Population object includes the weight matrix and the
-plasticity rules associated to it.
-Both wrapped into a `Connection`
+plasticity rules associated to it, both wrapped in the `Connection`
 object.
-For now, I consider it as an input parameter of this function.
+I consider the connection as an input parameter of this function,
+to be set externally with the desired plasticity rule.

 Note that I define the population as `PopulationInputTestWeights` to
 indicate non-interacting weights